05 Sep Why We Need Men’s Ministry as Much as Women’s Ministry

 An hour or so later I found myself with runners discarded and hair wet from the shower re-reading the curse of Genesis 3:16: “Your desire will be for your husband and he will rule over you.”
 I sensed the words to be important for my future as a pastor, but at the same time, I had no idea what they meant.
 What exactly were the effects of the curse?

 This statement forms part of the list of consequences for humanity’s sin.
 Because Adam and Eve had rebelled against God, they would find their relationship marred by conflict and disunity.
 Eve would feel the effects in her desire for her husband and Adam would feel it in his rulership over her.
 But the question of how that applied to my own life still lingered.
 Back then I thought it might have had something to do with my desire for a good-looking date on a Saturday night.
-Perhaps my lack could be seen as a curse?!
+Perhaps my lack of a date could be seen as a curse?!

 I soon learned the meaning of this statement was a matter of intense debate arising from the different understandings of power structures in marriage.
-The controversy was heightened by the ambiguous meaning of the Hebrew word teshuqah translated ‘desire’ in verse 16.
-A popular interpretation of the day (that assumed men were divinely ordained to rule) said that it referred to a woman’s desire to control her husband rather than submit to him.1 In this interpretation, the curse would have no real bearing on singles like me.
+The controversy is heightened by the ambiguous meaning of the Hebrew word teshuqah translated ‘desire’ in verse 16.
+A popular interpretation (that assumed men were divinely ordained to rule) said that it referred to a woman’s desire to control her husband rather than submit to him.1 In this interpretation, the curse would have no real bearing on singles like me.
 Another perspective said that it referred to the constant battle of the sexes – a desire for power and autonomy in general.
 A final understanding – and the one I came to favour as I saw it in my own heart – defined teshuqah was defined as a woman’s tendency to ‘turn away’ her devotion from God to a husband.2

 Regardless of our specific interpretations of this verse, it appears that sin makes its mark on men and women in different ways.
-The evidence seems to bear this out, with women struggling in areas that are absent in men and men dealing with issues women have no problem with.
+The evidence seems to bear this out, with women struggling in areas that are absent in men, and men dealing with issues women have no problem with.
 What is also clear about Genesis 3:16 is that the woman’s desire and the man’s rulership is a curse, reversed with Jesus’ coming and atonement (Romans 5:12-19).
-The value of gender-based ministries then, must be to orientate the gospel message around those specific areas of need and to bring God’s freedom to both men and women.
+The value of gender-based ministries then, must be to orientate the gospel message around those specific areas of need and to bring freedom to both men and women.

 A Women’s Freedom

 In practise, what does this look like?
 Women’s ministry has long since established its key themes.
-Where self-esteem has been eroded, women’s ministries seek to ‘place value’ on them3, where gifts have been downplayed, the call is to release them; where women think they need a man to rescue them, it’s to show them that their God is rescuer enough.4
+Where self-esteem has been eroded, women’s ministries seek to ‘place value’ on them3, where gifts have been downplayed, the call is to release them; where women think they need a man to rescue them, it is to show them that their God is rescuer enough.4

 Such is the fruit of women’s ministries in the local church.
 We rejoice in the touch of God as we see women healed of their brokenness, strengthened in their self esteem and emboldened in their leadership.
 In effect, we celebrate the release of women from the curse.